flyingmachine/nanoc-blog/content/programming/how-clojure-babies-are-made-what-leiningen-is.md

 This manner of executing code was foreign to me when I first came to Clojure.
-At that time I had mostly coded in Ruby and JavaScript, and I had a decent amount of experience in Objective C. Those languages represent two different paradigms of code execution.
+At that time I had mostly coded in Ruby and JavaScript, and I had a decent amount of experience in Objective C. Those languages employ two different paradigms of code execution.

 Ruby and Javascript, being scripting languages, don't require compilation and execute statements as they're encountered.
 Objective C